 Those who do not learn from the past are doomed to repeat it

-This quote says it all; History is both an important and highly relevant subject.
-Whether on a personal, local, national or international level, both our identity, values and what we hope for in the future are largely defined by what we have been in the past.
+History is an important and highly relevant subject.
+Whether on a personal, local, national or international level, our identity, values and what we hope for in the future are largely defined by what we have been in the past.

 1st Form; Medieval Realms - English History from 1066 to 1500.

 2nd Form; Tudors, Stuarts, British Empire and the Transatlantic Slave Trade.

 3rd Form; French Revolution, WWI and WWII.

 This course includes a period study on Hitler’s Germany, two depth studies on WWI and Norman England and a thematic study on the battle for democracy in Britain.

 The course is built around two detailed studies on the rise and fall of the British Empire and the Birth of the USA.
 A short coursework unit is completed on 19th and 20th century German History.

 The History Department believes that trips and visits are an excellent way to enhance the educational experience of our students and to bring History to life.
 Our 1st Form pupils enjoy an annual trip to Castle Rising which supports work on castles in the Middle Ages.
 3rd Form pupils visit the battlefields in France and Belgium to enhance their understanding of Britain’s role in the Great War.
 Pupils in the Lower 6th Form have the opportunity to visit Auschwitz Concentration Camp in Poland as part of an educational experience offered by the Holocaust Educational Trust.
 The department has also run enrichment trips with the Psychology department, taking 6th Form pupils to Poland, Germany and Finland.